Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Wallets-AltPayments/Apple-Pay/Apple-Pay-App.md

 #### Apple Pay on the App

-## Step1: Configure Apple Pay in App
+## Step 1: Configure Apple Pay in App

 Configure Apple developer account with merchant information to accept [Apple Pay in the App](https://help.apple.com/developer-account/#/devb2e62b839).
 This includes creating a merchant identifier, enabling Apple Pay in App and creating a processing certificate.